cretucosmin3/NetFastPack/README.md

 #### Some things to keep in mind for all benchmarks below.
 - No networking delays involved, all tested locally.
-- Requests were sent for 6 seconds
+- Requests were sent for 6 seconds each batch.
 - Test data was randomized once and used for both to make sure it's a fair comparison.
 <br>